Effect annotation¶

 GeneFusion, TranslocationToIntergenic) are MultiOutcomeEffect

-External scorers (RNA evidence, long-read assembly) plug in via
+External evidence producers (RNA evidence, long-read assembly)

-apply_rna_evidence_to_effects to narrow the set or append observed
+plug in via apply_rna_evidence_to_effects to append observed

-outcomes; see Germline-aware annotation for the same
+candidates; see Germline-aware annotation

-composition pattern applied to germline.
+for the same composition pattern applied to germline.

 Limitations: